 Data from Changi Airport

 This matters because, although Changi has excellent free Wi-Fi, the Wi-Fi doesn't follow you when you get into a taxi or the MRT towards the city center.
-With the eSIM, the transition from plane to city is continuous: you leave the terminal with Google Maps open and your route calculated.
-The MRT journey from Changi to the center takes about 40-50 minutes, and by Grab or taxi between 20 and 30 minutes depending on traffic; in both cases, you'll want data to orient yourself or announce your arrival.
-Prepare the eSIM at home following our guide on how to activate an eSIM and land already connected.
+With the eSIM, the transition from plane to city is seamless: you leave the terminal with Google Maps open and your route calculated.
+The MRT journey from Changi to the center takes about 40-50 minutes, and by Grab or taxi between 20 and 30 depending on traffic; in both cases, you'll want data to orient yourself or announce your arrival.
+Prepare the eSIM at home following our guide on how to install an eSIM and land already connected.

 How many GB for a layover or a few days

 For a long layover or a day in Singapore, 1-2 GB is more than enough if you only use maps and messaging.
-For 3-5 days of active tourism with photos, social media, and constant navigation, estimate between 3 and 5 GB.
+For 3-5 days of active tourism with photos, social media, and constant browsing, estimate between 3 and 5 GB.
 If you share your connection or watch videos, go for the higher end or get a top-up plan.

-| Type of trip | Duration | Suggested Data | Typical use |
+| Type of trip | Duration | Suggested Data | Typical Usage |

 |---|---|---|---|